|Methods||Specifics||Who is it for?|

 A third good reason why CS: GO is most definitely worth the try is that it’s a very lightweight game that doesn’t require any serious computing power in order to run.
 In other words, even if you own an older Mac that doesn’t have a whole lot of RAM or a particularly powerful CPU, you should still be able to run CS: GO with decent graphical settings.

 Last but not least, CS: GO is a ton of fun – its deceivingly simplistic gameplay formula makes for a highly-dynamic and engaging experience, which only gets better as the player starts to become more familiar with the ins and outs of the game.
 It’s a game that’s easy to learn, and hard to master, but above all, one that is sure to keep you on the edge of your seat for hours on end.

-Can you Play Counter-Strike: Global Offensive on Mac (Mac M1)?
+Can you Play CSGO on Mac (Mac M1)?

 You can play CS: GO on Mac by downloading its macOS version from Steam and installing it on your Mac.
 Alternatively, you can also play CS: GO on Mac through a cloud gaming service, such as Boosteroid or GeForce Now.

 CS: GO is playable on Mac M1 computers – all you will need to do to run this game on your M1 Mac is download it from Steam.
 Additionally, you can also play Counter Strike on Mac M1 using a cloud-gaming service such as Boosteroid.

 While for most other games, there are certain differences between playing them on an Intel-based Mac and on an M1 Mac, for Counter Strike Global Offensive, the methods of playing this game are the same regardless of what type of Mac you are using.
 All of the methods shown on this page should let you play CS: GO on your M1 Mac.
 If you are having problems with any of them, feel free to contact us in the comments section and tell us about the issue you are facing – we will do our best to assist you.